In this guide, you will learn how to change the airbag control module on Mazda vehicles.

 In this guide, you will find instructions on how to replace the ignition coil on Mazda.
 These instructions were written for Mazda vehicles with four-cylinder engines and apply primarily to Mazda 3, 5, 6, CX5 CX7 CX9 with the inline-four engine.

 Follow these instructions to replace the ignition coil on four-cylinder Mazda vehicles.

-- Park you Mazda on level ground.
+- Park your Mazda on level ground.
 Allow the engine to cool down for at least 15 min.

 - Pull the hood release under the dashboard and open the hood.

 - Remove the engine cover.
 The engine cover is held in place with four tabs and no screws.
-You simply grab it on both sides and lift it up.
+You simply grab it on both sides and lift it.

 - Remove the 10mm bolts that secure the coil in place.

 - Remove ignition coils from the engine.
 If the coils don't come out easily, try twisting and pulling them at the same time.